naturomics/CapsNet-Tensorflow/README.md

 A Tensorflow implementation of CapsNet in Hinton's paper [Dynamic Routing Between Capsules](https://arxiv.org/abs/1710.09829)

+- **Note:**

-**The code is not complete yet, I'm trying to finish it as quickly as possible.
+**The code is not complete yet, but the routing algorithm and the main part of CapsNet have been done.
+I'm trying to finish the training pipeline today.
+You may see the training result tomorrow.
+So why don't you 'taste' the paper with [this code](capsLayer.py) fisrt.
+Enjoy it.
 [Here](https://zhihu.com/question/67287444/answer/251460831) is my understanding of the section 4 of the paper (the core part of CapsNet), it might be helpful for understanding the code.
 Thanks for your focus**

-Give me one day more, and I will move the earth. ---- Archimedes :blush:
+if you find out any problems, please let me know.
+I will try my best to 'kill' it as quickly as possible.

+In the day of waiting, be patient: Merry days will come, believe. ---- Alexander PuskinIf :blush:

 ## Requirements
 - Python